EliiasG/BrainFuckPythonLang/README.md

 # BrainFuckPythonLang
-single python file defining a programming language compiling to brainfuck
+Single python file defining a programming language compiling to brainfuck.
+The code is terrible, i had limitid time and only Python avalibe.